Olical/olical.github.io/cryogen/resources/templates/md/posts/2018-02-26-clojure-projects-from-scratch.md

 To update, use the package manager you used for the installation or find the latest Linux installer URL on the [getting started][getting-started] page.

-You should now be able to drop into a Clojure REPL with one command!
+You should now be able to drop into a Clojure REPL with one command.
 You can run `clojure` or `clj` in your terminal, the latter has a slightly better editing experience but requires you to have `rlwrap` installed.

 ```bash
 $ clj